Darmstadt: Culture

 Darmstadt has a rich cultural heritage.
 The Staatstheater Darmstadt dates back to the year 1711.
 The present building has been in use since 1972 and has three halls which can be used independently.
 The "Grand Hall" (Großes Haus) provides seats for 956 people and serves as Darmstadt's opera house.
 The "Small Hall" (Kleines Haus) is mostly used for plays and dance and has 482 seats.
 A separate small hall (Kammerspiele), with 120 seats, is used for chamber plays.

-Among the museums in Darmstadt the most important are the Hessisches Landesmuseum (Hessian State Museum), the Porcelain Museum (exhibition of the ducal porcelain), the Schlossmuseum (exhibition of the ducal residence and possessions), the Kunsthalle Darmstadt (exhibitions of modern art), the exhibition centre Mathildenhöhe, and the Museum Künstlerkolonie (Art Nouveau museum).
+Among the museums in Darmstadt the most important are the Hessisches Landesmuseum (Hessian State Museum), the Porcelain Museum (exhibition of the ducal porcelain), the Schlossmuseum (Palace Museum exhibiting the ducal residence and possessions), the Kunsthalle Darmstadt (exhibitions of modern art), the exhibition centre Mathildenhöhe, and the Museum Künstlerkolonie (Art Nouveau museum).

+The Darmstadt Palace Museum collection showcases regional and royal history from the 16th until the early 20th Century.
+The Palace Museum consists of 16 showrooms.

 The Jazz-Institut Darmstadt is Germany's largest publicly accessible jazz archive.

 The Internationales Musikinstitut Darmstadt, harboring one of the world's largest collections of post-war sheet music, also hosts the biennial Internationale Ferienkurse für Neue Musik, a summer school in contemporary classical music founded by Wolfgang Steinecke.
 A large number of avant-garde composers have attended and given lectures there, including Olivier Messiaen, Luciano Berio, Milton Babbitt, Pierre Boulez, Luigi Nono, John Cage, György Ligeti, Iannis Xenakis, Karlheinz Stockhausen, Mauricio Kagel, and Helmut Lachenmann.

 The Deutsche Akademie für Sprache und Dichtung provides writers and scholars with a place to research the German language.
 The academy's annual Georg Büchner Prize, named in memory of Georg Büchner, is considered the most prestigious literary award for writers of German language.

 Geography

-Darmstadt is located in the Upper Rhine Plain (German: Oberrheinische Tiefebene), a major rift, about 350 km (217 mi) long and on average 50 km (31 mi) wide, between the cities of Frankfurt in the north and Basel in the south.
+Darmstadt is located in the Upper Rhine Plain (German: Oberrheinische Tiefebene), a major rift, about 350 km (217 mi) long and on average 50 km (31 mi) wide, between the cities of Frankfurt in the north and Mannheim in the south.
 Darmstadt's southeastern boroughs are located in the spurs of the Odenwald, a low mountain range in Southern Hesse between the Main and Neckar rivers.

 Climate

 Southern Hesse is well known for its mild climate which allows winegrowing on a large scale in the region south of Darmstadt.
 The weather is often volatile with the summers being warm and humid with frequent thunderstorms, the winters mostly relatively mild with frequent periods of high fog.
 Snowfall is most likely in January and February, but mild winters without considerable snowfall can occur.

+The Darmstadt weather station has recorded the following extreme values: